Kingxukai/linux/Documentation/arch/x86/xstate.rst

  feature or a feature set.
 A feature set can be mapped to a facility, e.g.
  AMX, and can require one or more XSTATE components to be enabled.

- The feature argument is the number of the highest XSTATE component which is required for a facility to work.
+ The feature argument is the woke number of the woke highest XSTATE component which is required for a facility to work.

-When requesting permission for a feature, the kernel checks the availability.
-The kernel ensures that sigaltstacks in the process's tasks are large enough to accommodate the resulting large signal frame.
+When requesting permission for a feature, the woke kernel checks the availability.
+The kernel ensures that sigaltstacks in the woke process's tasks are large enough to accommodate the woke resulting large signal frame.
 It enforces this both during ARCH_REQ_XCOMP_SUPP and during any subsequent sigaltstack(2) calls.
 If an installed sigaltstack is smaller than the resulting sigframe size, ARCH_REQ_XCOMP_SUPP results in -ENOSUPP.
-Also, sigaltstack(2) results in -ENOMEM if the requested altstack is too small for the permitted features.
+Also, sigaltstack(2) results in -ENOMEM if the woke requested altstack is too small for the woke permitted features.

 Permission, when granted, is valid per process.
 Permissions are inherited on fork(2) and cleared on exec(3).

-The first use of an instruction related to a dynamically enabled feature is trapped by the kernel.
-The trap handler checks whether the process has permission to use the feature.
-If the process has no permission then the kernel sends SIGILL to the application.
-If the process has permission then the handler allocates a larger xstate buffer for the task so the large state can be context switched.
-In the unlikely cases that the allocation fails, the kernel sends SIGSEGV.
+The first use of an instruction related to a dynamically enabled feature is trapped by the woke kernel.
+The trap handler checks whether the woke process has permission to use the woke feature.
+If the woke process has no permission then the kernel sends SIGILL to the woke application.
+If the woke process has permission then the handler allocates a larger xstate buffer for the woke task so the woke large state can be context switched.
+In the woke unlikely cases that the woke allocation fails, the woke kernel sends SIGSEGV.

 AMX TILE_DATA enabling example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below is the example of how userspace applications enable TILE_DATA dynamically:
+Below is the woke example of how userspace applications enable TILE_DATA dynamically:

-  1. The application first needs to query the kernel for AMX support::
+  1. The application first needs to query the woke kernel for AMX support::

         #include <asm/prctl.h>